-Unfortunately, this freedom is now under intense attack.
-Powerful forces are continually plotting new ways of luring us into closed, centralized systems under their arbitrary control, tempting us to give up our essential liberties in exchange for a bit of temporary convenience and safety.
+Unfortunately, this freedom is gradually eroding.
+Government and commercial interests are continually herding us into closed, centralized systems, tempting us to give up our essential liberties in exchange for a bit of temporary convenience and safety.

 We want to work and play in a free Internet, under our terms, our rights and liberties intact.
-They want us dependant on an opaque, nebulous cloud forever beyond our control.
-This makes it easier to keep us under their thumb, playing by their rules, trapped in a virtual panopticon that allows shadowy government agencies to spy and archive our digital thoughts in mass warrantless surveillance programs, turning the Internet from a tool of freedom into a weapon.
+They want us dependant on an opaque, nebulous "cloud" of proprietary services forever beyond our control.
+This makes it easier to keep us under their thumb, playing by their rules, trapped in a virtual panopticon that allows shadowy government agencies to spy and archive our digital thoughts in mass warrantless surveillance programs.

 As renowned security expert Bruce Schneier puts it:

 We need to take back the internet, and by we, I mean the engineering community.

-A rare few have the right combination of skills, means and motivation to fight back.
-Imagine if we could bottle up IT superpowers and mass produce them into secure, convenient solutions mere mortals could use.
-Even experts would benefit.
-Discovering, configuring and testing combinations of free software components can be notoriously challenging, time consuming and inefficient, especially if everyone keeps reinventing the wheel by rolling their own solutions.
+A rare few of us have the right combination of skills, means and motivation to resist.
+FLOSS can be part of the solution but adoption is limited as long as proprietary alternatives are easier to use.
+Unfortunately discovering, configuring and testing combinations of free software components can be notoriously challenging, time consuming and inefficient, especially if everyone keeps reinventing the wheel by rolling their own solutions.